ezgisubasi/breast-cancer-gene-expression/README.md

 # Dataset

 This dataset includes 31 clinical attributes, mRNA levels z-score for 331 genes, and mutation in 175 genes for 1904 breast cancer patients.
-The following table contains clinic data attributes along with their descriptions.

 # Importance of the Genes